sustainers/academic-map/organizations/OSSci.md

 ## Funders

-OSSci is co-founded by NumFOCUS and IBM and collaborates with various partners and sponsors.
+OSSci is co-founded by [NumFOCUS](https://numfocus.org/open-source-science-initiative-ossci) and IBM.
+While additional funders specific to OSSci have not been explicitly detailed, organizations such as NASA, the Chan Zuckerberg Initiative, and the National Science Foundation have supported open-source science initiatives more broadly. ([Source](https://new.nsf.gov/tip/updates/nsf-invests-over-26m-open-source-projects))

 ## Members and Collaborators